 So this amounts to about three- or four-fold luck.
 Lucky to be hit in front of lots of witnesses, by a driver not inclined to flee, and then to have a police officer willing to follow through the investigation with an appropriate determination of fault and citation.

 The driver’s initially apologetic nature didn’t extend to paying the ticket and pleading guilty to the citation, however.
 She fought the ticket, delayed her trial for a year, and ultimately her lawyer argued that I shared some of the fault.
 The clearly assigned fault in the police report and many witnesses did not deter this attempt to shift the blame onto the cyclist.

 I used vacation time to attend the trial and testify.
 I have the good fortune to work in a job that accommodates such a lark—if I wasn’t available to testify there’s a reasonable chance her ticket would have been dismissed.
 That would have made collecting from her insurance company more difficult.

-I’m also uniquely lucky to be a white, male lawyer and have some familiarity with the legal system.
+I’m also uniquely lucky to be a white, male-passing lawyer and have some familiarity with the legal system.
 So I understood the significance of a guilty verdict to my insurance claim, felt comfortable testifying and being cross examined by her lawyer, and when I did so, my testimony probably faced little intrinsic bias and was regarded as credible.